talfig/Assembler/README.md

 ## ⚙️ **Supported Operations and Addressing Methods**

-Our assembler supports the following operations and the corresponding addressing Methods:
+Our assembler supports the following operations and the corresponding addressing methods:

 | **Operation** | **Source Operand Addressing Methods** | **Destination Operand Addressing Methods** |
 |---------------|-------------------------------------|------------------------------------------|